-- Google Cloud Endpoints Frameworks for App Engine standard consists of tools, libraries and capabilities that allow you to generate APIs and client libraries from an App Engine application.
-See About Cloud Endpoints Frameworks for more information.
+- Endpoints Frameworks for the App Engine standard environment consists of tools, libraries, and capabilities that let you generate APIs and client libraries from an App Engine application.
+See About Endpoints Frameworks for more information.

-- A software package that contains the libraries, frameworks, settings, etc. that an application requires to run.
-See What is a Container for more information.
+- A software package that contains the libraries, frameworks, and settings. that an application requires to run.
+See What is a container for more information.

 - Cross-Origin Resource Sharing (CORS) is a specification that provides a way for web applications to access resources on a server in another domain (technically, in another origin).
 To learn more about CORS, see the Mozilla Developer Network (MDN) web docs and the Fetch Living Standard.

-- Open-source software that allows you to automate deploying applications inside software containers.
+- Open source software that lets you automate deploying applications inside software containers.
 See What is Docker for more information.

 - Extensible Service Proxy

-- The Extensible Service Proxy (ESP) is a high-performance, scalable proxy that runs in front of an OpenAPI or gRPC API backend and provides API management features such as authentication, monitoring and logging.
-See About Cloud Endpoints and Cloud Endpoints: Architectural Overview for more information.
+- The Extensible Service Proxy (ESP) is an Nginx-based high-performance, scalable proxy that runs in front of an OpenAPI or gRPC API backend and provides API management features such as authentication, monitoring, and logging.
+See About Endpoints and Endpoints: Architectural overview for more information.

 - Firebase authentication

-- Google's authentication service that supports end user sign-in for client applications using credentials from popular federated identity providers such as Google, Facebook, or Twitter.
+Google's authentication service that supports end user sign-in for client applications by using credentials from popular federated identity providers such as Google, Facebook, or Twitter.
 See Firebase authentication for more information.

 - Google ID token

-- A high performance, open-source universal RPC framework developed by Google.
-In gRPC, a client application can directly call methods on a server application on a different machine as if it was a local object, making it easier to create distributed applications and services.
-See Cloud Endpoints for gRPC APIs for information on using gRPC with Cloud Endpoints and the gRPC website for general information.
+A high performance, open source universal RPC framework developed by Google.
+In gRPC, a client application can directly call methods on a server application on a different machine as if it was a local object.
+See Cloud Endpoints for gRPC APIs for information on using gRPC with Endpoints and the gRPC website for general information.

-- JSON Web Token is an open standard access token format for use in HTTP Authorization headers and URI query parameters.
-See Authenticating Users (OpenAPI) for information on using JWT with your Cloud Endpoints API and Introduction to JSON Web Tokens for general information.
+JSON Web Token is an open standard access token format for use in HTTP Authorization headers and URI query parameters.
+See Introduction to JSON Web Tokens for general information.

-- A command line interface for running commands against Kubernetes clusters.
-You
+A command-line interface for running commands against Kubernetes clusters.
+You use

-kubectlwhen deploying an API for Cloud Endpoints on a Kubernetes or Google GKE cluster.
-See Overview of kubectl for more information.
+kubectlwhen deploying an API for Endpoints on a Kubernetes or Google Kubernetes Engine cluster.
+See Overview of

-- Open-source software that allows you to automate the deployment, management, and scaling of containerized applications across clusters of hosts.
+Open source software that lets you automate the deployment, management, and scaling of containerized applications across clusters of hosts.
 See Kubernetes for more information.

-- An open-source, high-performance HTTP server and service proxy that the Extensible Service Proxy is based on.
+An open source, high-performance HTTP server and service proxy that ESP is based on.
 See the NGINX Wiki for more information.
-For information on the Extensible Service Proxy, see About Cloud Endpoints and Cloud Endpoints: Architectural Overview.
+For information on ESP, see About Cloud Endpoints and Endpoints: Architectural overview.

 - OpenAPI document